 The annual management charge is the fee for administering your pension and the investments you hold within it.
 The percentage is levied against the value of your pension pot.

-In recent years the pension industry has done a lot to reduce charges and make it easier to see exactly what you’re paying.
-But many savers are still members of older schemes that tend to carry bigger charges.
+In recent years, the pension industry has done a lot to reduce charges and make it easier to see exactly what you’re paying.
+However, many savers are still members of older schemes that can sometimes carry bigger charges.

-If, for example, you’re in your 40s, you may have set up a personal pension many years ago.
-You’ve probably worked for two or three different companies and may have joined the workplace pension that each of them offered.
+If for example, you’re in your 40s, you may have set up a personal pension many years ago.
+Chances are, you’ve probably worked for two or three different companies and may have joined the workplace pension that each of them offered.

-When you changed jobs, did you stop paying into the old scheme and start paying into the new one, without transferring your savings across?
-If you did you’re like many other people in the UK and will have multiple pension pots that you no longer contribute to and probably haven’t looked at for years.
+When you changed jobs, did you stop paying into the old scheme and start paying into the new one without transferring your savings across?
+If you did, you’re not alone and like many other people in the UK, you could have multiple pension pots that you no longer contribute to and probably haven’t checked for years.